Arkansas Supreme Court upholds birth certificate law creating hurdles for same-sex couples

 -

-The Supreme Court ruled that the parents of the newborn at right, Leigh and Jana Jacobs, should have to get a court order to list both of their names on his birth certificate.
+TWO MOMMIES: The state Supreme Court upheld the state's demand that the parents of the newborn at right, Leigh and Jana Jacobs, have to get a court order to list both of their names on his birth certificate.

 The Arkansas Supreme Court